 In 2017, as Nassar was initially charged with sexual assault, MSU formally altered its practice protocols.
 Among other changes, the new procedures require physicians to provide information and patients to sign informed consent documents before vaginal or rectal examination or treatment.
 In media reports, MSU notes the changes were made to ensure continuing medical malpractice coverage from its insurers.

 As Nassar was sentenced to up to 175 years in prison, MSU moved in federal court in Grand Rapids, Michigan to dismiss lawsuits against it based on a variety of defenses—including that the allegations were not reported to the University.
 At the same time, a special prosecutor gave MSU a February deadline for producing records related to three associates of Nassar at MSU, who may have aided his long tenure of abuse at MSU.
 Nassar is awaiting a third criminal sentence on charges of sexual abuse from women and girls he assaulted while working as a sports doctor for an elite Michigan gymnastics club.
 The number of individuals who allege Nassar assaulted them has already risen from 156 to 265.

 In time, the story of how Nassar operated and who helped him will be known.
 In the meantime, the case drives home the importance of informed consent and the necessity for you to understand procedures being performed on you, or your children, and not trustingly assume that “doctor knows best.”

 Baltimore Medical Malpractice Attorneys Fight for Compensation on Your Behalf

-Schochor and Staton, P.A. delivers aggressive, strategic legal representation to clients in Baltimore, Maryland and Washington, DC who have been injured through medical malpractice.
+Schochor, Staton, Goldberg, and Cardea, P.A. delivers aggressive, strategic legal representation to clients in Baltimore, Maryland and Washington, DC who have been injured through medical malpractice.
 Call 410-234-1000 or contact us to set up a free appointment to answer your questions and discuss your case.